StephenOwusuB/Monitoring-Honeypot-Attacks-with-Microsoft-Sentinel-A-Home-Lab-Project/README.md

 <br />
 <br />
 <p align="center">
-<b>Lastly, I chose to go into Microsoft Sentinel and see what the dashboard is showing.
-My PowerShell Script was still running in the background so the numbers aren't an exact match because these screenshots were taken a few minutes apart.
-Again, it is showing a number (4,100) that is much closer to the FAILED_RDP_CUSTOM_LOG query.</b>  <br/>
+<b>Lastly, I decided to check Microsoft Sentinel to see what the dashboard was displaying.
+My PowerShell script was still running in the background, so the numbers aren't an exact match since the screenshots were taken a few minutes apart.
+However, it shows a number (4,100) that is much closer to the FAILED_RDP_CUSTOM_LOG query./b>  <br/>
 </p>

 ![Sentinel](https://user-images.githubusercontent.com/108043108/226676717-a08eb2c2-6ae1-46f7-8d78-7359b2d610bf.JPG)